Corporate card reconciliation

 For employees who use the card for personal expenses, there must be a way to flag violations accurately.
 For example, when matching the expenses with the bank statements, the finance team has to identify and address personal expenses.
 While reconciling, finance teams also have to make sure that no errors by vendors or credit card issuers get by.

-Just imagine how much easier their lives would be if these transactions were recorded and matched in real time.
-Well, Fyle’s real-time credit card feeds let you do exactly that.
+Just imagine how much easier an accountant’s life would be if these transactions were recorded and matched in real time.
+Well, here’s what tools like Fyle can help you do:

 Also Read: